 Here is an example of a purchase order report:

-If you are interested in understanding your cash flow requirements, the open purchase order reports provide you with an easy way to track them.
+If you want to understand your cash flow requirements, the open-purchase order reports provide an easy way to track them.

 The reports summarize total committed spending, invoiced, and pending invoice amounts.